siyingxie/VCR_infant/readme.md

 # Visual Category Representations in the Infant Brain
 This repository provides MATLAB example codes used in the study "Visual category representations in the infant brain (_"VCR_infant"_ in short)".

-To clone this repository to local, on local terminal please type:
+On terminal, clone this repository to local:
 ```sh
 git clone https://github.com/siyingxie/VCR_infant.git
 ```

 ## Demo codes

-#### IMPORTANT: To run the demo codes, a [LIBSVM] toolbox is required.
-Please see the "Dependency" and "Installation" sections for details.
+**IMPORTANT: To run the demo codes, a [LIBSVM] toolbox is required.
+Please see the "Dependency" and "Installation" sections for details.**

 Here are six examples corresponding to the six main analyses in the study.